 The Retroist comes through once again!
 After the fotonovel discussion in The Jerk post a couple of days ago, I asked in the forum if anybody knew of a fotonovel or similar book in which people turn into cacti.
 I remembered reading this book in grade school and wanted to see it again.
 Sadly, I didn’t know the title, author, or any other pertinent info.

 I thought it might be a fotonovel because it had b&w pictures in it, but that’s all I had to go on.
 The Retroist immediately suggested The Plant People by Dale Carson.

 He was, of course, correct.
-This is the book I had in grade school.
+The Plant People is the book I had in grade school.
 Well, maybe I didn’t read it as much as I looked at it with my friends and perused a few paragraphs.
-It is indeed about people turning into cacti (I had that part right) but it also includes some fog and talk of alien invasion and environmentalism that I didn’t remember and probably never even caught.
+It is indeed about people turning into cacti, but it also includes some fog and talk of alien invasion and environmentalism, that I didn’t remember, and probably never even caught.

 Another, similar picture that scared me was this one: